Sample Essay Definition of Depreciation Of Currency

 The depreciation of currency generally means that the value of that currency declines with respect to its major trading partners.
 For example, if one British pound is exchanged for 1.5 U.S. dollars then when one British pound is exchanged for 2 dollars we conclude that the dollar has depreciated against the British pound.

-In the case ofAmericathe dollar has been declining against other major currencies for a long time now.
+In the case, of America the dollar has been declining against other major currencies for a long time now.

-Many scholars and researchers have come up with many suggestions as to why the U.S dollar has been depreciating.
+Many scholars and researchers have come up with many suggestions as to why the U.S. dollar has been depreciating.
 Among these reasons put forward include the following:

-This means that if a unit of one currency can by a certain basket of goods, as the prices of goods goes up the same unit of the currency will buy less of the basket of goods.
-In most cases central banks try to maintain an inflation of not more than 3%.
+This means that if a unit of one currency can buy a certain basket of goods, as the prices of goods go up the same unit of the currency will buy less of the basket of goods.
+In most cases, central banks try to maintain an inflation of not more than 3%.